ToxicFrog/mo/README.md

 It has two modes, `mo tag` and `mo sort`.
 Basic help on each of them is available with `mo <mode> --help`.
 This document covers details too lengthy for the built in help.

+## rc file

+`mo` will read a default configuration from the file `~/.morc` on startup.
+This is a basic ini file containing (up to) two sections, `[sort]` for settings to apply when sorting, and `[tag]` for settings to apply when tagging.

+These settings are applied to the internal configuration variables, rather than parsed as command-line arguments.
+In particular, this means that:

+  * All of the `--prefix` options are configured by setting `file-name`
+  * Argument-less flags are set with `flag: true`

+For example, my configuration file is:

+    [sort]
+    library: /music
+    file-name: {disc?}{track!d:02d} - {title}
+    safe-paths: windows

 ## mo tag

 `mo tag` takes a set of tags to apply and a set of files to apply them to.
 Tags are specified with `--tag=VALUE` or `--tag?=VALUE` -- the former sets the tag on all files, the latter only on those files that don't have that tag set already.
 Setting an empty value (`--tag=`) will clear that tag entirely.